 - For retirees, the number one stressor is money.
 Even if you form a solid financial plan with professional advice, once the pay cheque stops coming in, retirees often feel a tremendous amount of stress.
 No matter how many financial planners you talk to, there is no guarantee that your money will last your lifetime.

 - Then, there’s the spectre of health issues.
 We all know we will eventually have health issues, body parts will wear out and we won’t be able to do as much as we once did.
 Retirement age is often the time when health issues begin to surface.
 Even people who retire in excellent health find themselves worrying about potential health issues and, yes, the resulting strain on their finances.
+One way to remove some financial stress is setting up a funeral insurance plan before retirement.
+Finalizing your end-of-life plans and ensuring they are paid for during your senior planning allows you to remove one financial stressor from your list.

 - Then, there is this seldom-thought-of stressor.
 Retirees who are married often look forward to finally spending more time together, only to realise that after having spent decades apart all day in the workplace, co-habiting 24×7 is entirely too much time together.